Glass noodles: India

 In India, glass noodles are called falooda (see falooda, the dessert dish), and are served on top of kulfi (a traditional ice cream).
 They are usually made from arrowroot starch using a traditional technique.
-The noodles are flavorless so they provide a nice contrast with the sweet kulfi.
+The noodles have minimal flavor so they provide a nice contrast with the sweet kulfi.
 Kulfi and falooda can be bought from numerous food stalls throughout northern and southern parts of India.